“The Fly” is a short story by Katherine Mansfield, published 1922.

 This story is told with omniscient narration, neither entering too far into the mind of the boss nor Mr Woodifield.

-The Boss is also set up as materialistic.
+The Boss character is also set up as materialistic.
 Mansfield both shows and tells us this fact.

 [SHOWING] ‘New carpet,’ and he pointed to the bright red carpet with a pattern of large white rings.
 ‘New furniture,’ and he nodded towards the massive bookcase and the table with legs like twisted treacle.
 ‘Electric heating!’
 He waved almost exultantly towards the five transparent, pearly sausages glowing so softly in the tilted copper pan.